AliCreed/AliCreed/README.md

 - 👋 Hi, I’m @AliCreed
 - 👀 I’m interested in gaming, sports and photography
-- 🌱 I’m currently learning editing photos usi ppng Photoshop
+- 🌱 I’m currently learning editing photos using Photoshop
 - 📫 How to reach me: Discord: AliCreed#2000

 <!---